spryker/spryker-docs/docs/scos/user/features/202108.0/product-labels-feature-overview.md

 The following dynamic product labels are shipped by default:

 * *Discontinued*
 <br>The *Discontinued* product label is added when you discontinue a product.
 The label is active until the product becomes inactive.
-See [Discontinuing a product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/manage-concrete-products/discontinuing-products.html) to learn more.
+To learn more, see [Discontinuing a product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/manage-concrete-products/discontinuing-products.html).
 * *Alternatives available*
 <br>The *Alternatives available* product label goes along with the *Discontinued* product label.
 It is added when you discontinue a product that has existing [alternative products](/docs/scos/user/features/{{page.version}}/alternative-products-feature-overview.html).
 The label is active until the product becomes inactive.
-See [Adding product alternatives](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/manage-concrete-products/adding-product-alternatives.html) to learn more.
+To learn more, see [Adding product alternatives](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/manage-concrete-products/adding-product-alternatives.html).

 * *NEW*
 <br>The *NEW* label is added when you create a product.
 It is active for the time period defined inclusively in the **New from** and **New to** fields.
 See [Creating an Abstract Product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/manage-abstract-products/creating-abstract-products-and-product-bundles.html) to learn more.